How to Create Reports with Power BI Service

 Power BI Reports – Desktop and Service

 A Power BI report consists of multiple visuals and can span multiple pages.
+Reports connect to a single dataset or data model only, but Power BI can pull information from multiple data sources into one report.

 Power BI Service Sample Report